 The Company may also hold, on behalf of the UCITS Fund, bank accounts containing deposits with a maturity not exceeding twelve months.
+The

-The accounts, which must be in the form of blocked accounts, may be held by a credit institution that has its registered office in a member state of the European Union or another state that is a party to the Agreement on the European Economic Area, or by a credit institution that has its registered office in a non-member state, provided that it is subject to the prudential rules considered by BaFin as equivalent to those laid down in European Union law.
+The list of stock exchanges is published on the BaFin website. www.bafin.de accounts, which must be in the form of blocked accounts, may be held by a credit institution that has its registered office in a member state of the European Union or another state that is a party to the Agreement on the European Economic Area, or by a credit institution that has its registered office in a non-member state, provided that it is subject to the prudential rules considered by BaFin as equivalent to those laid down in European Union Law.
 Unless specified otherwise in the SIC, these bank accounts may be denominated in foreign currencies.